PSSRA/pssra.github.io/content/join/bylaws.md

 ### SUBSECTION ONE: DISCRIMINATION, HARASSMENT, AND VIOLENCE

 The Socialist Rifle Association is an inclusive organization.
 Discrimination on the grounds of ethnicity, race, religion, sex, gender, sexual orientation, political beliefs, or disability is not allowed.
-Due to the fact that some political beliefs are incompatible with this rule, members who voice support for fascism or other discriminatory political ideologies will be sanctioned appropriately, up to and including expulsion.
+Due to the fact that some political or religious beliefs are incompatible with this rule, members who voice support for fascism or other discriminatory ideologies will be sanctioned appropriately, up to and including expulsion.

 Not adhering to a purely socialistic ideology is not grounds for expulsion from the membership.
 Any individual may be a member if they agree with the core mission statement of advocating for the working class to possess arms for defense of self and the community.
 It should be understood, however, that the purpose of this is for socialistic ends.

 Harassing, menacing, violent, or retaliatory behaviors of any kind will not be tolerated.
 Sexual harassment is defined as unwelcome conduct of a sexual nature which makes a person feel offended, humiliated, or intimidated and will not be tolerated.
 Any expression of sexual harassment and/or violence whether it be physical, verbal, or nonverbal will not be tolerated.

 The Chapter encourages confidential reporting of all perceived incidents of discrimination, harassment, menacing, retaliation, or violence, regardless of the offender's identity or position within the organization.
-Any member may at any time present a grievance of discrimination, harassment, menacing, retaliation or sexual harassment to any member of the CCC or CMWC Chair(s), who will keep it in strict confidence.
-Should the member not feel comfortable presenting this grievance to the CCC or CMWC Chair(s), they have the right to speak directly and privately to the National Member Welfare Council.
+Any member may at any time present a grievance of discrimination, harassment, menacing, retaliation or sexual harassment to any member of the CCC or CWC Chair(s), who will keep it in strict confidence.
+Should the member not feel comfortable presenting this grievance to the CCC or CWC Chair(s), they have the right to speak directly and privately to the National Welfare Council (NWC).
 As such, any offending members facing allegations of misconduct both within and without the Organization will be sanctioned appropriately, up to and including expulsion.

 Any individual found to be an abuser or to have engaged in harassment or expressed racist, sexist, fascist, reactionary, or exclusionary social ideologies outside of the organization will be considered for expulsion from the organization.